joerg-pfruender/joerg-pfruender.github.io/_posts/2020-01-25-Localstack_in_Docker.md

 We just need to create a shell script now.

 0. AWS cli is already installed on localstack, no need to do that.
-1. Install jq for parsing the json messages of aws cli return values.
-2. Configure dummy credentials and regions for aws-cli.
-I use [HERE_DOCs&#8599;](https://linuxhint.com/bash-heredoc-tutorial/) to create the configuration files.
-3. Create some functions to setup topics and queues:
+1. Create some functions to setup topics and queues:
     * get_all_queues
     * create_queue
     * get_all_topics